 NU's preferred method for receiving invoices is regular mail or email.
 Accounts Payable does not accept faxed invoices.
 Vendors can send their invoices in PDF format to Accounts Payable via e-mail to firstname.lastname@example.org.
 Note that many of the vendors included in iBuyNU will send their invoices to NU electronically.

 In order to maintain a good payment record and to encourage the proper use of Purchase Orders, Accounts Payable will give the highest payment priority to original invoices supported by properly issued and approved Purchase Orders, and confirmation of receipt of goods and services.
 The goal for processing payments is within five (5) days of receipt and confirmation of properly completed paperwork in Accounts Payable.

 Alternative Procurement & Payment Methods (Non-Purchase Order)

 Procurement and Payment Services have identified some exceptions for certain transaction types that are considered low dollar and low risk, where a formal Purchase Order may not be as necessary.
 These guidelines are only meant to clarify payment options for certain services: they do not change any other Northwestern or department/school policies and procedures.
-Please review the Alternative Procurement & Payment Methods (PDF).
+Please review the Alternative Procurement & Payment Methods document (PDF).

 Payment Terms & Penalties